nickmckenney/Building-a-JSON-API/readme.md

 - Use a separate image uploading service like Imgur or Flickr and only store the *URLs* of those images in your app itself.)
 - After your app works with Imgur/Flickr/giphy links, you can try taking the additional step of storing images in a database. **This is a bonus, so do not start with this as an initial goal&mdash;it should be a stretch goal.** It's a smaller step to go from external links to stored images.
 See bonus section for details.

+### Gif Library

+Users want to be able to search for and save gifs to their library, so they can access them in a pinch (when a particularly whitty gif is called for).
+Let users search for gifs from their favorite gif provider (maybe Giphy) and save the links in their library.
+Could users maybe tag gifs?
+Or have a set of gifs that are their favorites?

 ### Other Ideas